View permissions for yourself or others

 You can view your permissions or those defined for another which have been set in Visual Studio Team Services (VSTS) or Team Foundation Server (TFS).
 That way, if you don't have the permission to access a feature or function, you can request it from the right resource.

 - You must have a team project to connect to.
-If you don't have a team project yet, create one in VSTS or set one up in an on-premises TFS.
+If you don't have a team project yet, create one.

 - You must be a member of the Project Valid Users Group or Project Collection Valid Users Group to view permissions.

-This topic shows how to view permissions assigned to a user as the project-level.
-However, the steps are similar whether you work from the Security dialog of an object or at the account/collection level.
+This article shows how to view permissions assigned to a user as the project-level.
+However, the steps are similar whether you work from the Security dialog of an object or at the organization or collection-level.

 View project-level permissions